 Ori the Dwarf Costume is next on the Hobbit Costume Trail.
 Here in Middle-Earth we spotlight Ori, one of the younger dwarves, played in The Hobbit movie by Adam Brown.

-Although his is not one of the starring roles in the Hobbit, the costume is given as much care and consideration as the stars and, in fact, is one of my favourites due to its decoration and presentation.
+Although he is not one of the big stars in the Hobbit, Ori’s costume is given as much care and consideration as the stars and, in fact, is one of my favourites due to its decoration and presentation.
 Just check out that lovely leather button, and the superb belt buckle.

-To find out more about him, Ori’s full story can be found at the Tolkein Gateway.
+To find out more about Ori, his full story can be found at the Tolkien Gateway.
 It is worth a read if you have time.

 Finally, why is Ori dressed in a rather dramatic purple?
 If you read this entertaining post by Lauren Davis of io9, she tells plenty of Hobbit movie fun secrets from October 2012, including the fact that Ori’s mum plaited purple ribbons into his beard as it was his first big adventure.
 So, purple just had to be Ori’s colour!

 For more of our costumes from The Hobbit check here.

 Ori the Dwarf